About Tax Relief

 - children's school fees for compulsory school and upper secondary school

 The employee may not be a Swedish citizen and must not have lived or resided permanently in Sweden at any time during the last five calendar years before the year in which the work began.

-The tax relief is applicable for five years and starts from the time the employee arrived to Sweden, not by the time the employee started working in Sweden.
+The tax relief is applicable for seven years and starts from the time the employee arrived to Sweden, not by the time the employee started working in Sweden.

 Apply for tax relief

 The application can either be made by the employee or by the employer (the institution).
 The application must be received by the Taxation of Research Workers Board no later than three months after the employee started working in Sweden.